Skip to main content

 Remembering Francis Sakpana (SAFRANDO): A Pioneer of Community Pharmacy in Edo State

-Introduction Community healthcare often depends on dedicated individuals who commit their lives to improving the well-being of others.
+Welcome, and thank you for being here.
+Community healthcare often depends on dedicated individuals who commit their lives to improving the well-being of others.
 In many Nigerian communities, local chemists and pharmaceutical providers serve as the first point of medical advice and healthcare support.
 One remarkable individual who played this role was Mr. Francis Sakpana, popularly known as SAFRANDO .
 Through his pharmacy business, mentorship, and community leadership, he contributed significantly to pharmaceutical awareness and healthcare accessibility in Esan South East Local Government Area of Edo State, Nigeria.
 His legacy continues to inspire many in the healthcare and pharmaceutical sector.
 Early Life and Family Background Mr. Francis Sakpana was born into the respected family of Mr. and Mrs. Chibulu Nwabueze Sakpana from Ifeku Islands in Esan South East LGA of Edo State, Nigeria.
-He grew up alongside ten siblings in a family environment that emphasized discipline, unity, and responsibility.
-Fr...
+He grew up alongside ten siblings in a family environment that emphasized discipline, unity, a...

 Welcome to My Health & Wellness Blog: Your Guide to Medicines, Wellness & Chronic Disease Management